Cape Cod Kwassa Kwassa: Background

 In 2005, Vampire Weekend vocalist Ezra Koenig travelled through London en route to India and said that the trip got him "thinking a lot about colonialism and the aesthetic connections between preppy culture and the native cultures of places like Africa and India."
 This inspired Koenig to write a short story exploring those connections, and called it "Cape Cod Kwassa Kwassa", after which the song was named.
-"Kwassa kwassa" refers to a dance rhythm from Congo (DRC).
+"Kwassa kwassa" refers to a dance from Congo (DRC).

 Music video

 The video, directed by British comedian Richard Ayoade (who had also directed the band's video for "Oxford Comma") and set in the 1980s, was filmed in Spring Lake, New Jersey at Kaitlin Files' shore house.
 It is the first video where Vampire Weekend consciously decided to use a narrative with the band becoming characters, unlike previous videos which were "fairly abstract [with] no narrative."
 Koenig said he felt there was "a Tim Burton element" to the video, in which the band reinvented their image as goths, "with white faces, spiked hair and black outfits."
 The characters were created in 2007 by Koenig, who came up with rough ideas and images, and was helped by Ayoade to create a story from them.
+A goth girl, Jenny Murray, seeks to convert her boyfriend, Koenig, into a goth boy.

 Bass guitarist Chris Baio said that the band devotes a lot of time to touring, so "when [they] do something different like this, it is an exciting thing."
 Keyboardist Rostam Batmanglij said that the band is "interested in visuals, and it's a treat for [them] to get to do this."

 Cover versions

-"I actually do like that song a lot," said Peter Gabriel, "and they've asked me to sing a version of it now which I may well do."
-Koenig said, "That's an idea that's been floated around before 'cause it seems so perfect.
-But yeah, it looks like it's happening."
-He added that the band didn't want to confirm the new version until it appeared on iTunes Store.

-Asked about the lyric that references him ("This feels so unnatural, Peter Gabriel, too"), Gabriel told 6Music, "I haven't quite worked that out whether I should be doing that or substituting it with a name."
-He ended up replacing one of the lines with "And it feels so unnatural to sing your own name" when the cover was released with Hot Chip providing the instrumental.
+In 2008, Peter Gabriel collaborated with Hot Chip on a cover of the song.
+Vampire Weekend themselves had reportedly asked Gabriel to cover it, on account of him being referenced in the lyrics ("This feels so unnatural/Peter Gabriel, too").
+Ahead of the cover's release, Gabriel told 6Music that he hadn't decided whether or not to sing the line that references him verbatim.
+He ended up replacing one of the lines with "And it feels so unnatural/To sing your own name" when the cover was released.

-"Richard Russell [head of the XL label] is a dad at my son's school," Gabriel explained to Mark Blake, "and he said, 'I have this young band and they are mentioning you as an influence.' … I could hear a lot of Talking Heads in there… When they wanted to involve me in this remix, I didn't know if it was a bit too weird to sing my own name, so I changed it.
+"Richard Russell [head of XL Recordings] is a dad at my son's school," Gabriel explained to Mark Blake, "and he said, 'I have this young band and they are mentioning you as an influence.' …I could hear a lot of Talking Heads in there… When they wanted to involve me in this remix, I didn't know if it was a bit too weird to sing my own name, so I changed it.
 But I think Vampire Weekend are very smart songwriters."

-Swedish artist Lykke Li also often performs the song during concerts.
+Lykke Li and Chromeo have also both covered the song live: the former at a series of shows between 2008 and 2009, and the latter at the 2015 Governors Ball, where they were joined on-stage by Koenig himself.